icholy/swapm/README.md

     [=[end]=]

-The template is rendered and injected between the two tags.
+* The template is rendered and injected between the two tags.

-**Note:**
-Injection tags can span multiple lines.
+* Injection tags can span multiple lines.
-However, the syntax used to comment out a tag cannot be on their own line.
+* The syntax used to comment out a tag cannot be on their own line.

 ### Good